Free NRI Financial Roadmap 2026 Before Moving Back to India

 This resource is a starting layer, not the final answer.
 Use it to turn a broad return-to-India topic into the next specific decision: tax residency, bank accounts, shipment size, school timing, housing, elder care, city choice, or cash flow after arrival.

-This is the Desi Return resource page for NRI Financial Roadmap Before Returning to India: RNOR, 401k, Banking.
+This is the Desi Return resource page for Free NRI Financial Roadmap 2026 Before Moving Back to India.
 The linked planner, tool, blog, and service pages below provide the next step when the resource points to a decision that needs numbers or execution help.

 What to prepare